zonemaster/zonemaster-backend/docs/API.md

 A *test id*.

-If a test has been run with the same parameters (as listed below) not more than "reuse time" ago, then a new request will not trigger a new test.
+If a test has been requested with the same parameters (as listed below) not more than "reuse time" ago, then a new request will not trigger a new test.
 Instead the `test id` of the previous test will be returned.
 The default value of "reuse time" is 600 seconds, and can be set by the [`age_reuse_previous_test`] key in the configuration file.